lucaspalencia/lu-pa-api/README.md

 This command will launch these services:

 - The API, accessible on [http://localhost:5000/health](http://localhost:5000/health)
-- Postgres on port 5432
+- Postgres database on port 5432
+- Postgres database on port 5433 for running tests

 ## Migrations and Seeds